-After county supervisors decided in a split vote to make Loudoun Water the provider of choice for new water and sewer hookups near
+After county supervisors decided in a split vote to make Loudoun Water the provider of choice for new water and sewer hookups near Leesburg, the utility has been revising its plans to get ready for that.

 The Joint Land Management Area, to Leesburg’s east and south, is under the county government’s control for decisions about development and land use, but previous county policies called for the town government to provide utility service to—and even eventually annex—the land.
 Until the final few days of supervisors’ work on the new county Comprehensive Plan, the town’s water utility was the provider of choice in that area.